-Focus on just a few social media platforms.
+Focus on a few key social media platforms

-- Try out different platforms but then hone it down to just a few, and then focus on content and growing your followers.
-My top 3 are Twitter, Instagram and Facebook.
+Try out different platforms but then hone it down to just a few, and then focus on content and growing your followers there.
+My top 3 at the moment are Tiktok, Instagram and Facebook.
 I dabble on others but I get the most engagement for my time on those 3.

 - Don’t overwhelm yourself with an over-loaded calendar.
 Start with just one task per day that can be completed within a few minutes.